dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 ## File metadata
 [file-metadata]: #file-metadata

 Dat tries as much as possible to act as a one-to-one mirror of the state of a folder and all its contents.
 When importing files, Dat uses a sorted, depth-first recursion to list all the files in the tree.
-For each file it finds, it grabs the filesystem metadata (filename, Stat object, etc) and appends the data to the metadata register.
+For each file it finds, it grabs the filesystem metadata (filename, Stat object, etc) and appends the data to the metadata feed.

 ## Append-tree data structure
 [append-tree-data-structure]: #append-tree-data-structure

-"Append-tree" is a tree data structure modeled on top of an append-only log (the Hypercore register).
+"Append-tree" is a tree data structure modeled on top of an append-only log (the Hypercore feed).
 The data structure stores a small index for every entry in the log so that no external indexing is required to model the tree.
 It also provides fast lookups on sparsely replicated logs.

 TODO- describe